Exception and error resolution

 To identify the phase where the error occurred, perform the following steps:

-1. Navigate to the Job Errors tab.
+1. Navigate to the Job exceptions tab.

 2. Click the Error Identifier for the error you are researching.
 The Job Error Details pane opens.